acanon74/MITOCW-6.005/MITOCW6.005 Notes/04 Code Review.md

 # One Purpose For Each Variable

 Don’t reuse parameters, and don’t reuse variables.
-Introduce them freely, give them good names, and just stop using them when you stop needing them.
+Instead, introduce them freely, give them good names, and just stop using them when you stop needing them.

 Method parameters, in particular, should generally be left unmodified.
 (This is important for being ready-for-change — in the future, some other part of the method may want to know what the original parameters of the method were, so you shouldn’t blow them away while you’re computing.)